rttist/docs/docs/en/README.md

 ## Alpha
 This project is currently in alpha phase.
-There still may be some major changes, but no changes are expected.
+There still may be some major changes, but no such changes are expected.

 If you participate in Alpha, you can use our [discord](https://discord.gg/74qn6KPAUP).